Feds Gave Publicis Hundreds of Millions as They Targeted Conservatives

-Publicis Groupe, one of the world’s largest ad agencies and a major corporate backer of NewsGuard, has received over $500 million in government contracts, Foundation for Freedom Online reported.
+Publicis Groupe, one of the world's largest ad agencies and a major corporate backer of NewsGuard, has received more than $500 million in government contracts, Foundation for Freedom Online reported.

-NewsGuard is an organization that rates news agencies’ reliability, but has been beset with allegations of left-wing bias.
+According to the Foundation, Publicis' subsidiary, Plowshare Group LLC, holds a $394.2 million contract with the Department of Health and Human Services for the CDC's national tobacco education campaign.

+The government payout to the French advertising conglomerate has raised serious questions about state sponsored censorship.
+Publicis ranks as one of the world's "big five" ad agencies, with clients including Disney, Samsung, Pfizer, Toyota, and others.

+NewsGuard also received an investment from Thomas H. Glocer, former Reuters CEO, Council on Foreign Relations member, and a director at Publicis Groupe, according to the Foundation.

+Publicis partnership with NewsGuard appears to have served as a boon for the ad agency's ability to win contracts from the Biden administration.

-Launched in 2018, NewsGuard “exerts influence over the media through blacklists and whitelists,” according to Foundation for Freedom.
+NewsGuard "exerts influence over the media through blacklists and whitelists," the Foundation for Freedom states.

-“In turn, Publicis then sells these exclusion lists back to the advertising industry that created it, financially suffocating the blacklisted websites,” including Newsmax, Breitbart News, The Federalist, and One America News.
+"In turn, Publicis then sells these exclusion lists back to the advertising industry that created it, financially suffocating the blacklisted websites," including Newsmax, Breitbart News, The Federalist, Prager U, One America News, among many others.

 The House Committee on Oversight and Accountability last year opened an investigation into NewsGuard's alleged participation in a government-funded "censorship campaign" to purportedly discredit and even demonetize news outlets by sharing its ratings of their sites with advertisers.